Pitch 2026

 Unlike other pitch parties, this event is strictly off social media - all pitching is done via Google forms, so no fighting with algorithms to get noticed.
-In previous years, more than 70% of participating authors came away with at least one request.
+In previous years, more than 65% of participating authors came away with at least one request.

 Pitches will be up to 60 words.
 Comps and titles are included on the form separately, so you have the full 60 words to impress agents.

 Agents who respond to your pitch are expecting you to query them, meaning you need a complete and polished manuscript to pitch in this event.
 Our pre-pitch-party critique groups are an excellent way to polish your material.
-(Critique groups are now closed - they will open again next year, and we'd love to have you!)

-You'll have a week to pitch (May 28 - June 4), while agents will have a week to review and make requests (June 4 - 11).
-Requests will be sent through email after June 11.
+You'll have a week to pitch (June 3-9), while agents will have a week to review and make requests (June 10-16).
+Requests will be sent through email after June 17.

 In the lead up to the pitch party, we'll be organizing small critique groups based on genre and age categories.
 Through March to May, you'll have an opportunity to work with your group to refine your pitch, query, synopsis, first page, and finally the whole submission package.